github/codeql/docs/codeql/codeql-cli/about-codeql-packs.rst

      - All packs
      - Metadata that will be displayed on the packaging search page in the packages section of the account that the CodeQL pack is published to.
 For a list of allowed licenses, see `SPDX License List <https://spdx.org/licenses/>`__ in the SPDX Specification.
    * - ``description``
-     - ``Human-readable description of the software packaged in the image.``
+     - ``Human-readable description of the contents of the CodeQL pack.``
      - All packs
      - Metadata that will be displayed on the packaging search page in the packages section of the account that the CodeQL pack is published to.